realavocado/RealAvocado/README.md

 - 🎓 **Education**:
   - Masters, Electrical and Computer Engineering @ University of Illinois Urbana-Champaign (2024-2026)
+  - Masters, Computer Science @ New York University (2023-2024, transferred out)
   - Bachelors, Computer Science & Electronic Engineering @ University of Liverpool (1st Class Honours) (2019-2023)

+  It was great experience being NYU student and exploring NYC for a year.
+After that, I transferred to University of Illinois.

 - 💼 **Work Experience**:
   - **Software Engineer Intern** @ Giga IoT Technology (2022)